📜 Product Principles

-We're building a product that’s predictable and has a high conceptual integrity.
+We're building a product that’s predictable and has a high conceptual

-consistent feedback and you can move fast with a safety
+when actions provide consistent feedback and you can move fast with a safety

 net that doesn’t let you make mistakes, and this matters to us.

 We’re conscious that building a web-based tool which is a poorly-integrated

-We focus on outcomes and not outputs: our product doesn't offer an aggregation of
+We focus on outcomes and not outputs: our product doesn't offer an

-support a workflow will decrease how easy it is to use
+features that don’t support a workflow will decrease how easy it is to use

 and maintain because the code and UI are more complex.
 If we focus on

 workflows and outcomes instead of features we won’t fall into this trap.